MicrosoftDocs/quantum-docs/articles/qdk-glossary.md

 For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).

+## Quantum Development Kit (QDK)

+Microsoft’s software development kit for developing quantum applications in the Azure Quantum service.
+The QDK contains Q\#, Microsoft's programming language for quantum computing, along with Q\# libraries, samples and tutorials.
+It also contains developer APIs for running jobs on the Azure Quantum service.
+For more information, see the [Microsoft QDK Documentation](xref:microsoft.quantum.overview.qdk-overview).

+## Quantum-inspired optimization (QIO)

+The emulation of quantum algorithms on classical computing hardware to find optimal solutions to complex problems.
+For more information, see [What is quantum-inspired optimization?](xref:microsoft.quantum.optimization.overview.what-is-qio).

+## Quantum-inspired optimization problem

+A problem expressed using the Python optimization library and solved using Azure Quantum.
+Problems may be expressed as PUBOs (Polynomial Unconstrained Binary Optimization) or Ising forms.
+For more information, see [Binary optimization](xref:microsoft.quantum.optimization.concepts.binary-optimization).

 ## Quantum libraries

 Collections of [operations](xref:microsoft.quantum.glossary-qdk#operation), [functions](xref:microsoft.quantum.glossary-qdk#function) and [user-defined types](xref:microsoft.quantum.glossary-qdk#user-defined-type) for creating Q# programs.
 The [Standard library](xref:microsoft.quantum.libraries.overview.standard.intro) is installed by default.
 Other libraries available are the [Chemistry library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview), the [Numerics library](xref:microsoft.quantum.libraries-numerics.overview) and the [Machine learning library](xref:microsoft.quantum.libraries-machine-learning.overview).

+## Quantum program

+In the scope of Azure Quantum, a program written in Q# that targets a [provider](#provider) in the Azure Quantum service.

 ## Quantum state